woodun/woodun.github.io/index.md

 <br>

 ## News
-I have joined San Jose State University as an assistant professor on July, 2020.
+I have joined San Jose State University as an assistant professor on July, 2020. <br />
 I am looking for collaborations from all disciplines.
 I am also looking for student assistants to join my research.

 ## Contact Info
 <dl>